Y-digital-Asia/Y-digital-Asia-website/content/company/shared-knowledge/blog/tips-for-conversational-ux-design.md

 description = ""
 featured_image = "/img/upload/483933081.jpeg"
 layout = "blog"
-summary = "The importance of conversational user experience design (CxD) has been discussed so often in recent years as it can lead to an exceptional customer experience.
-However, understanding that conversation design entails more than merely producing text in a conversational style is crucial. " title = "Tips for conversational UX design"
+summary = "Understanding that conversation design entails more than merely producing text in a conversational style is crucial. " title = "Tips for conversational UX design"

 +++